Parsa-Rajabi/CS-5500/docs/syllabus.md

 Students are expected to attend classes regularly, complete assessments, and submit reports and other work at the times specified by the instructor.
 Students who are absent repeatedly from class will be evaluated by faculty responsible for the course to ascertain their ability to achieve the course objectives and to continue in the course.
 Instructors may include, as part of the semester's grades, marks for the quality and quantity of the student's participation in class.

+> [!ATTENTION]
+> Students are expected to attend class in person but may use a one-time “remote attendance token” if necessary.
+To use this token, notify the instructor and TA at least 24 hours in advance.
+Failure to do so will forfeit the token.
+Once the token is used, any further absences will be marked as in-person absences.

 If you must miss class, regardless of the reason for your absence, it is **your** responsibility to catch up on the material you have missed and obtain the notes from a classmate (not from your instructor or TAs).
 Failing to attend the class meetings may have a detrimental impact on your ability to pass the course.
 If a graded activity takes place during class or lab, it is your responsibility to turn it in by the deadline whether you are in class or not.

 Please don’t be late.
 You are an essential part of the class.
 Your participation is an essential part of the class.
 If you are late, please be courteous to others when entering.